dzharii/dzharii.github.io/docs/_posts/2021-12-26-links-from-my-inbox-december-2021.markdown

 ## You can't take the sky from me.

 Take my love, take my land,

 Take me where I cannot stand.

 I don't care, I'm still free,

 You can't take the sky from me.

-- (2021-12-26) [MIT Private Pilot Ground School, Lecture 1  Introduction  - YouTube](https://www.youtube.com/watch?v=-gJaYKwreEc&list=PLF-k_OIEn_PMQ4bYJGD1Jx1OUAM7zwaEH&index=1) I've been wondering about difficult it is to fly small aircraft like Cessna 172 or Piper PA-28 Cherokee.
+- (2021-12-26) [MIT Private Pilot Ground School, Lecture 1  Introduction  - YouTube](https://www.youtube.com/watch?v=-gJaYKwreEc&list=PLF-k_OIEn_PMQ4bYJGD1Jx1OUAM7zwaEH&index=1) I've been wondering about how difficult it is to fly small aircraft like Cessna 172 or Piper PA-28 Cherokee.
 The curiosity led me to this course.
 The lectures are excellent.
 You'll get all info you need to make your mind.
 - (2021-12-26) [LSX Kit - Progressive Aerodyne Inc SeaRey](https://www.searey.com/aircraft/kit/) -- build your airplane in a year or sooner in the garage; unfortunately, I don't have my own garage yet.
 - (2021-12-26) [RPi Stratux ADS-B - DIY/Low-cost Portable ADS-B](http://stratux.me/) Stratux is free software that enables DIY and low cost ADS-B receivers for pilots.
 Yep, I just leave it here
 - (2021-12-26) [AWC - Aviation Weather Center www.aviationweather.gov](https://www.aviationweather.gov/) National Weater Service